DBecker7/QuantQual/QuantQual.md

 :::notes
 While the intercept can be modified so that it is meaningful, the slope is almost always meaningful for any analysis.
 The value of the slope represents the relationship between the features and the response.
-Most of the time that we're doing a linear regression, this is what we want.
+Most of the time that we're doing a linear regression, this is what we want to quantify.
 :::

 ## Binary Features